Introducing the Abuser Score

 Therefore, even though the IP address 5.181.168.0 is not directly classified as an abuser, it is likely to be used abusively in the near future, given the high number of abusers in its parent network.
 In other words, the abuser_score is a useful tool for interpolating the overall reputation of a network or ASN.

-A prudent action would be to apply the same measures to the IP 5.181.168.0 as if it were a direct abuser.
-Put differently:
+A prudent action would be to apply the same measures to the IP 5.181.168.0 as if the IP were a direct abuser.

-Put differently: The abuser_score is a helpful metric to have an holistic view into the reputation of an network or ASN.
+Put differently: The abuser_score is a helpful metric to have an holistic view into the reputation of an network or ASN and to not solely rely on single IP addresses.
+This of course comes with a small risk of false positives, but the benefits of having a more comprehensive view into the reputation of a network outweigh the negatives.